Earthquake (1974 film)

-Earthquake is a 1974 American ensemble disaster drama film directed and produced by Mark Robson and starring Charlton Heston and Ava Gardner.
+Earthquake is a 1974 American disaster film directed and produced by Mark Robson, from a screenplay by George Fox and Mario Puzo.
 The plot concerns the struggle for survival after a catastrophic earthquake destroys most of Los Angeles.

-Directed by Robson with a screenplay by George Fox and Mario Puzo, the film starred a large cast of well-known actors, including Heston, Gardner, George Kennedy, Lorne Greene, Geneviève Bujold, Richard Roundtree, Marjoe Gortner, Barry Sullivan, Lloyd Nolan, Victoria Principal, and (under an alias) Walter Matthau.
-It is notable for the use of an innovative sound effect called Sensurround, which created the sense of actually experiencing an earthquake in theaters.
+It stars an ensemble cast of well-known actors, including Charlton Heston, Ava Gardner, George Kennedy, Lorne Greene, Geneviève Bujold, Richard Roundtree, Marjoe Gortner, Barry Sullivan, Lloyd Nolan, Victoria Principal, Pedro Armendáriz Jr., and (under an alias) Walter Matthau.

+The film was notable for the use of an innovative sound effect called Sensurround, which created the sense of actually experiencing an earthquake in theaters.
+Production made extensive use of miniatures, matte paintings, and modular full-size sets to simulate the earthquake sequences.

+Earthquake was released by Universal Pictures on November 15, 1974.
+It received mixed reviews from critics, but was a blockbuster commercial success, grossing $167.4 million from a $6.6 million budget.
+At the 47th Academy Awards, the film received three nomination and won for Best Sound, as well as a Special Achievement Oscar for its special effects.